 Restart Experience Automatically

-For Fully Automatic Polls only, enabling this setting automatically restart the Poll when it finishes the final question.
+For Fully Automatic Polls only, enabling this setting automatically restarts the Poll when it finishes the final question.
 This will cause your Poll to infinitely loop while continuing to accumulate players and votes throughout the day or week.

 This is useful for longer-format events like trade shows where the crowd may join the Poll at any time and not necessarily answer together.